Actindo-AG/Documentation/ActindoWorkFlow/Operation/02_TrackWorkflowProcess.md

 [comment]: <> (Unsicher über Status hier, da wir in Wissentranfer über Processed/Unprocessed Token Status gesprochen haben, aber tatsächlich andere Status auch vorkommen können.)

-6. Check the place where the token has been input in the *Place* column.
+6. Check the place where the token is located in the *Place* column.

-7. Check the type of data contained in the token in the *Data* column.
+7. Check the data contained in the token in the *Data* column.

 8. Check the next compatible action(s) where the token can be input in the *Next possible action(s)* column.